shirokoweb/webplus-footnotes/README.md

-This is a plugin adds footnotes to WordPress posts.
+This plugin adds footnotes to WordPress posts.
 The plugin is written in PHP and doesn't relay on any other file (beside those for translations).

 ## Here is an explanation of how the plugin works and how to use it: